coatespt/cursor-twitter/README.md

 The only reason you care about relative frequency is so you can identify words that are being used more frequently now than they were a few seconds ago.
 The critical observation is that it's not the frequency that matters, but the fact that it's surging.

 ## The Key
-It turns out that it is possible to identify words with surging frequency without actually computing relative frequency or doing any other global operations--you don't even have to check individual words.
+It turns out that it is possible to identify words with surging frequency without actually computing relative frequency or doing any other CPU-hungry global operations--you don't even have to check individual words.
 When you leave out the global computations, the process can be very fast.

-A novel heuristic for doing that is the core of the processing.
+A novel heuristic for doing that seemingly impossible thing is the core of the processing.

-The heuristic reduces the computation from being in proportion to the cardinality of the set of words that are in use--millions--to something more like the cardinality of the set of words that are surging--dozens to hundreds.
+The heuristic reduces the computation from being in proportion to the cardinality of the set of words that are in use--millions--to being in proportion to something more like the cardinality of the set of words that are surging--dozens to hundreds.
 There's a constant, too, but it's modest.

 The solution is fast and efficient.
-A commodity laptop can process significantly more than the 5,000 Tweet/second firehose.
-A server could do several.
+A commodity laptop can process at a rate several time that of the 5,000 Tweet/second firehose.

+In fact, the job of parsing the JSON to get the fields of interest is several times as CPU intensive as the actual Tweet processing.